Flat File Layout

 Below the file settings, there is a section that describes the field information the user is assigning.
 These settings are completely editable and described below.

 - Name: The name of the field.
 Default is Field_1 or the next sequential number.
-The user can assign their own field name by selecting the default name and typing in the box.
+You can assign your own field name by selecting the default name and typing in the box.

 - Type: The type of data field.
 Default is V_String.
 To change the data field, select the default.
 A dropdown list appears with supported field types.